Journal Club: Differential Diagnosis

-This innovative continuing education program is designed to help physical therapists working in early intervention settings implement evidence into practice.
-Current clinical research in pediatric physical therapy will be reviewed in detail and used as a model to translate new knowledge into clinician behavior change.
-The course is divided into four separate sessions and includes ongoing supported clinical implementation of course information.
-Participants will learn strategies to gather, analyze, and apply knowledge relevant to clinical practice needs, along with specific recommendations for translation of this knowledge into daily clinical practice.
-All sessions will be interactive and include case based discussions on successes and challenges related to knowledge-to-action.
-In order to enhance and support learning, participants will be expected to complete readings and assignments in between sessions.
+This innovative continuing education program is designed to help physical therapists implement evidence into practice.
+Current clinical research in physical therapy will be reviewed in detail and used as a model to translate new knowledge into clinician behavior change.
+The emphasis will be on research focused on differential diagnosis for physical therapists.
+The program is divided into five separate sessions and includes ongoing supported clinical implementation of course information.
+Participants will learn and apply concepts related to differential diagnosis, and strategies to gather and analyze knowledge relevant to clinical practice needs.
+The course will include specific recommendations for translation of this knowledge into daily clinical practice.
+The first course session will focus on key terms and concepts related to differential diagnosis for physical therapists.
+All course sessions will be interactive and include case-based discussions on successes and challenges related to knowledge-to-action.
+In order to enhance and support learning, participants will be required to complete readings and brief assignments prior to each session.

-This innovative continuing education program is designed to help physical therapists working in early intervention settings implement evidence into practice.
-Current clinical research in pediatric physical therapy will be reviewed in detail and used as a model to translate new knowledge into clinician behavior change.
-The course is divided into four separate sessions and includes ongoing supported clinical implementation of course information.
-Participants will learn strategies to gather, analyze, and apply knowledge relevant to clinical practice needs, along with specific recommendations for translation of this knowledge into daily clinical practice.
-All sessions will be interactive and include case based discussions on successes and challenges related to knowledge-to-action.
-In order to enhance and support learning, participants will be expected to complete readings and assignments in between sessions.
+This innovative continuing education program is designed to help physical therapists implement evidence into practice.
+Current clinical research in physical therapy will be reviewed in detail and used as a model to translate new knowledge into clinician behavior change.
+The emphasis will be on research focused on differential diagnosis for physical therapists.
+The program is divided into five separate sessions and includes ongoing supported clinical implementation of course information.
+Participants will learn and apply concepts related to differential diagnosis, and strategies to gather and analyze knowledge relevant to clinical practice needs.
+The course will include specific recommendations for translation of this knowledge into daily clinical practice.
+The first course session will focus on key terms and concepts related to differential diagnosis for physical therapists.
+All course sessions will be interactive and include case-based discussions on successes and challenges related to knowledge-to-action.
+In order to enhance and support learning, participants will be required to complete readings and brief assignments prior to each session.

 Learning Objectives